-In an Ayahuasca ceremony, you see the truth.
-You get to the core of people.
-During the first ceremony, the Russians, together in their side of the Maloca (hut), spent the entire time in uproarious laughter.
-It was a stark contrast to the quiet tension others displayed in their contemplative, ceremonial silence.
+During the first ceremony, the Russians, together in their side of the maloca (medicine hut), spent the entire time in uproarious laughter.
+It was a stark contrast to the quiet tension others displayed in their reserved, contemplative, ceremonial silence.

-Yet upon awaking the next day and reconstructing my idea of reality, I came to learn that many other campers were very upset.
-“Fun house of horrors”, one of the Americans describes their night to me.
+Yet upon awakening the next day, and reconstructing my idea of reality, I came to learn that many other campers were very upset.
+“Fun house of horrors”, one of the Americans described their night to me.
 Throughout the next day, many more would come to me and state their on-the-sly displeasure of the night’s events.
 “Can you believe it?
 Being disruptive like that?
 No respect.
 Russians…”

-It seemed even in the presence of a healing spirit and concoction as potent as Ayahuasca, prejudice and judgement will resume once the grace of the potion subsides.
-While the seeds of compassion and love grow deep when in the medicine space, their fruits may not yet be welcome into one’s conscious perspective.
-When the ceremony is over, you return, wherever you are at, with months and often years worth of integration work ahead, to bear those fruits.
+Through the plants medicine, the seeds of compassion grow deep.
+But their fruits may not yet to blossom into one’s conscious perspective.
+Not here.
+Not now.
+Not for them.
+Not yet.
+For when the ceremony is over, you return, lighter but with gunk in your engine, wherever you are at, with months and often years worth of integration work ahead, to truly nurture those fruits.

 The Russians ate together, swam together and talked together.
 There were others from Sweden, the Netherlands, Spain, Finland, and many more places, who all naturally melded as part of the American-dominant “English” group.
-They kept their distance.
+The two still kept their distance.

 Russian Beauty by Paul Mak

-I travelled near the back, making an effort to be present.
-Yet not too present so to not send the wrong idea that I had joined their group to oggle at the beautiful Russian women.
-After the tour, I approached the leader of the group.
+I traveled near the back and made an effort to be present.
+Yet not too present so to not make them think that I had joined their group just to oggle at the Russian women.
+Though one should!
+After the tour, I awkwardly approached the leader of the group.
 He was loud and proud, he was strong and looked tough.

 The men as a whole exuded a communal strength.
 Their body language was clear and prominent.
 There was an obvious dominance hierarchy, and clear rules of engagement within it.
 They were outwards, with much laughing and joking amongst themselves.

-I observed what a felt experience they were having.
-It appeared heart led, not stuck in a mind.
-It went outwards, in and part of shared experience, instead of internalized and dissected.
+I noticed what a felt experience they were having.
+It was heart led, and out there, not caught rolling around in their minds.
+It was all outwards, in and part of shared experience, instead of internalized and dissected.
 The women were confident and graceful, exuding their own quiet strength.
 And when I approached the leader, who was next to the translator, the others avoided eye contact and scattered.
 His back straightened, his brow furrowed, and his face made it clear that he had no interest in whatever it was I hoped to do.
-I was not deterred.
+But I was not deterred.

 The other men were nearby, feigning interest elsewhere with ears pointed towards the conversation.
 A few smirks.
 The translator gives a smile and a nod, and I take it to mean: “Ok, yep, you can go now”.
-Still no reaction.
+Still staring.